Selena Gomez Spotted On Film Set With Rumored Boyfriend, Caleb Stevens

 “The Heart Wants What It Wants” singer has reportedly dated a few famous faces over the years, including Nick Jonas, Taylor Lautner, Zedd, and The Weeknd.

-Her most famous relationship, however, was with Justin Bieber.
+Her most famous relationship was with Justin Bieber.
 They have been on-again, off-again since 2010, and their last breakup was just this past March.

 The voice of Hotel Transylvania 3: Summer Vacation‘s Mavis Dracula, which opened in theaters today, has yet to publicly comment on her ex’s engagement.